HighwayChile/Assignment6_cs260_S24/README.md

 Then I need to instantiate a new node at each of those pointers.
 Something like BIN_node *left = new BIN_node.

 this is a very simple binary tree, with 3 total nodes, and with two leaves.

 to add more nodes, create new pointers for your previous nodes.

-The "root" functionality is someone lost on me for now, but I know what it represents, and the purpose.
+The "root" functionality is somewhat lost on me for now, but I know what it represents, and the purpose.
 It's more of the "how" that befuddles me atm. wait.. nvm...
 I get it.
 Sometimes I overcomplicate things when it comes to pointers.
+I tend to call the "root" the head.

+set up add()/remove() -
+This will be done with the typical loom-shuttle action of a pointer.
+add() - add value where it would naturally belong, counting from 0 on up.
+remove() - remove values, but what does replacement node mean?

 - LIFE HACK!!!
 MOVE THE PRINT STATEMENT ABOVE AND BELOW THE "nullptr" CHECKS IN TRAVERSAL!
 Moving the statement up creates pre-order traversal, mocing it down creates post order traversal.
 Thank you Joseph Jess and recursion!

+Set up tests -

+my functions - inorder(), add(), remove()

+inorder() does a traversal, could prove this is working by printing each value (or even address) to terminal.

+add() can be tested the same way I tested assignment 5.
+Pass in a known set of values and test with a test module/function

+remove() same test as "add" but in reverse.

+plan - test add() first, then test inorder(), then add() one then test preorder()/postorder()